VA Home Loans: Home Buying and VA Loan Rates for Active Duty Military and Veterans

 How Do I Know if I am Eligible?

 The only way to be 100% sure that you are eligible to purchase a home with a VA loan is to receive a Certificate of Eligibility (COE) from the VA.
 There are two ways to obtain your COE:

-- Have your lender obtain your COE through VA’s lender website, which is only available to lenders.
-Your loan officer may need your DD-214 (if separated from service) and your Request for COE Form 26-1880.
-This is the quickest and easiest way to obtain your COE.
-Lenders can often have your COE in minutes with an online request.
+- Have your lender obtain your COE through VA’s eligibility website.
+Typically a loan officer can obtain your COE in just minutes, often without a DD-214 (if separated from service) and your Request for COE Form 26-1880, although sometimes these forms are needed.
+Calling a VA-approved lender is the quickest and easiest way to obtain your COE.
+Complete a short contact request form or call 888-516-9990.